Re-imagining Evaluation: A Culturally Responsive Evaluation Framework

 In developing the Re-imagining Evaluation Framework, departmental staff have:

 - partnered with a team of researchers from the Office of Indigenous Strategy and Leadership, the Wollotuka Institute, the College of Human and Social Futures, and the Centre of Excellence for Equity in Higher Education at the University of Newcastle; and

 The Re-imagining Evaluation Framework is underpinned by six Guiding Principles.
-These Guiding Principles are designed to be accessible for everyone, for our early childhood, public school, post school pathways students and staff, families, and communities, as well as our education staff.
+These Guiding Principles are designed to be accessible for everyone; for our early childhood, public school, and post-school pathways students, staff, families, and communities, as well as our education staff.
 The Guiding Principles are a call to find new ways of working together – sharing stories that provide important context and translating that into actions across the department.

 The Guiding Principles are:

 Find out more about the Guiding Principles and how our staff are incorporating these into their everyday work